mcosovic/JuliaGrid.jl/docs/src/manual/powerSystemModel.md

 system = powerSystem()

 addBus!(system; label = 1, type = 3, active = 0.1, base = 345e3)
-addBus!(system; label = 2, type = 1, reactive = 0.05, angle = -0.034907, base = 345e3)
+addBus!(system; label = 2, type = 1, angle = -0.034907, base = 345e3)
 ```

-In this case, we have created two buses, where the active and reactive powers demanded by consumers at buses labelled with 1 and 2 are specified in per-units, which are the same units used to store electrical quantities:
+In this case, we have created two buses where the active power demanded by the consumer at buses labelled with 1 is specified in per-units, which are the same units used to store electrical quantities:
 ```@repl addBus
 system.bus.demand.active
-system.bus.demand.reactive
 ```

 In addition, it is worth noting that the `base` keyword is used to specify the base voltages, and its default input unit is in volts (V).